 However, the regulation in the feather and down industry now means that any feathers used in bedding are intensively cleaned, resulting in near removal of these allergens.

 When we test feather and down products, we run all of the tests that are outlined above.
-In addition, we do particular tests for proteins and mites that can cause allergic reactions to feathers, and we also test to make sure that there is no mould or bacteria present.
+In addition, we do particular tests for proteins and mites that can cause allergic reactions to feathers, and we also test for the presence of mold bacteria.

 Is a sheet a sufficient allergen barrier?